Updated July 2020

 Final Words

 We often buy technology and expect it to “just work,” and very often it does.
 But for how long?
-If you want your devices to work in the long run, you need to keep them up to date and protected.
+If you want your devices to work in the long run, you need to keep them up-to-date and protected.

 With Android TV boxes, this means installing anti-virus software and a VPN, downloading the best software and applications for streaming, and keeping your operating system and firmware up to date.